Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/introduction.rst

 The Add menu is the main menu you will be using to add content to the VSE.
-In general, you load up your strips, create strips of special transition effects, and then animate out your sequence by selecting "Do Sequence" and clicking the Anim button.
+In general, you load up your strips, create strips of special transition effects, and then animate out your sequence by selecting "Do Sequence" and clicking the *Animation* button.
 You can use the Add menu in the header, or hover your mouse cursor over the Sequence workspace and press :kbd:`Shift-A`.